 Our majestic magpies, pretty rainbow lorikeets and mysterious ravens are also preyed upon by the vagaries of trying to co-exist with humans.
 Again moggies have a big impact on our native birds so responsible pet ownership is a must.
 Please have a read of our fact sheet.

-Where our wildlife get into the most strife is in the Melbourne City Council precinct where we receive all manor of calls.
+Where our wildlife get into the most strife is in the Melbourne City Council precinct where we receive all manner of calls.
 The council don’t want to help us and believe wildlife is not their responsibility but their lovely staff do what they can and call us when they see an animal in strife.

 Whittlesea Council area also keeps us busy with kangaroo calls which peak around full moon when the whole mob are most active.
 Our amazing kangaroo rescuers risk life and limbs to help these animals they love but are forced to euthanise too many due to the extent of the injuries inflicted.
 The good part is that they rescue hundreds of little joeys from their dead mums who are then hand reared by dedicated wildlife carers before they are big and beautiful enough to re-join the mob.
 This council too do not think it is their responsibility to look after wildlife and let our generous and wonderful supporters foot the cost.